Rich with culture and history, Spain is a fabulous place to visit. And for many people, the idea of living in Spain seems like a dream come true.

 The overall lifestyle is quite laid-back, and there are lots of leisure activities to enjoy.
 People in Spain work to live – they don’t live to work.
 In general, Spaniards are friendly with a relaxed way of life, making it very easy to feel comfortable.

 And if you have a family, you’ll love the child-friendly environment.
-The majority of families have multiple children, making it a great place for expats with kids of all ages.
+The majority of families have multiple children, making it a great place for expatriates with kids of all ages.

 Why International Citizens Don’t Like Living in Spain